2iaad/React/README.md

 # Difference between a Library and a Framework

-Library is just a collection of functions, tools, or modules that you can call without recoding them, React is technically a library, because you import and use the pieces you need from the library.
+Library is just a collection of predefined functions, tools, or modules that you can call without recoding them, React is technically a library, because you import and use the pieces you need from the library.

 Framework is like a predefined skeleton for an application (Template / Structure), It tells  where to put folders, files, routing, components, etc.